SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

-Waterspout threatening a ship, historical artwork.
-Waterspouts form where a tornado touches down on water, instead of land.
-A tornado is a rapidly rotating funnel of air that can form below certain types of storm clouds.
+Waterspout.
+Coloured historical artwork of a waterspout threatening a ship.
+A waterspout is a tornado over water instead of land.
+It is a rapidly rotating funnel of air that can form below certain types of storm clouds.
 High wind speeds within the rotating funnel can cause immense destruction.
 Waterspouts are most common over subtropical and tropical waters.
-Engraving from The Atmosphere (1873) by Camille Flammarion.
+Engraving from The Atmosphere by Camille Flammarion, in 1873.

 Model release not required.
 Property release not required.